Sales Funnels For Business Coaches: Everything You Should Know

 Instead, you’re just walking alongside them, showing them the way.

 So start small.
-Really, really small.
+Like, really small.

 One simple page.